 - At-risk limitations (Form 6198)

-For what it’s worth, I give the company a lot of credit for publishing a list of the tax situations that they don’t support.
+For what it’s worth, I give the company a lot of credit for publishing a list of the tax situations that they don’t support, and considering how inexpensive this software is to use, the list is short.

 Limited Customer Support